chaseconey/let-me-in/README.md

 #### Printing, Rather than Executing

-Sometimes you may want to just get the full AWS CLI command with all the identifier filled in, rather than executing the interactive shell.
-This can be useful if you want need to login multiple times and don't want to go through the questions over and over.
+Sometimes, you may want to get the full AWS CLI command with all the identifiers filled in rather than executing the interactive shell.
+This can be useful if you need to log in multiple times and don't want to go through the questions repeatedly.
 It can also be helpful if you want to hand the command over to someone else to use.

 ```
 npx @chaseconey/let-me-in --print